 Great strides have been made in recent years in radiation therapy.
-There has been a dramatic improvement in the sophistication of radiation therapy equipment and methods and a parallel rise in its success in eradicating cancer.
+There has been a dramatic improvement in the sophistication of radiation therapy equipment and methods, and a parallel rise in its success in eradicating cancer.
 Pet owners have also increased their requests for this treatment for their pets.
 However, radiation therapy is not a cure-all for cancer.
 Not all cancers are easily killed by radiation.
 Some cancers are highly resistant to radiation therapy and cancers of these types cannot be treated effectively with radiation.
 Thus, whether or not radiation therapy will be prescribed will depend, to a great extent, on the type of cancer to be treated.

 Often, radiation therapy is used to either help make chemotherapy more effective or to decrease the size of a tumor in order to make surgical removal possible or more likely to succeed.
 Thus, radiation therapy is frequently used as a part of a combination treatment program.

 Radiation therapy is not administered in a single “zap.”
-It is delivered in a series of doses over an extended period.
+It is delivered in a series of small doses over several weeks.
 By administering the radiation in this way, the killing effect on the cancer cells is maximized while the toxic effects on healthy cells are minimized.
 This schedule allows healthy cells to repair themselves after radiation exposure.
 The exact dose and the schedule for delivery will be carefully set based on the type of cancer being treated, how advanced the cancer is, the animal’s response to radiation therapy, and the goal of the treatment.
 For example, if the treatment goal is to reduce the size of a tumor prior to surgery, the treatment dose and schedule will be different than if the goal is to completely eradicate a tumor.
-Overall, a radiation therapy program will typically involve 5 doses per week for a period of 4 to 6 weeks.
+Overall, a radiation therapy program will typically involve multiple doses per week for a period of 4 to 6 weeks.

 Great accuracy is required to target the radiation to destroy cancer cells while protecting healthy cells.
 However, even with great care and accuracy, radiation can damage normal cells close to the cancer.
 The cells most likely to be damaged are those that normally divide rapidly.
 These include the lining of the mouth, esophagus, and intestines; hair follicles; bone marrow; and the skin.
 Radiation can also damage the ovaries or testes.